 The Cat Ba langur is only found on Cat Ba island, Hai Phong, off the north-east coast of Viet Nam.
 It has the smallest distribution of any langur species in the world.
-The species is considered critically endangered by the IUCN since 2000.
+The species is considered critically endangered by The International Union for Conservation of Nature (IUCN) since 2000.
 As of 2006 the estimated population was 64 individuals.

 Con Dao Long-tailed Macaque (Macaca fascicularis condorensis)

 Whilst there are varied species of long-tailed macaques in Viet Nam and around the world, this Vietnamese endemic species is limited to the Con Dao archipelago, Ba Ria Vung Tau off the south east coast of Viet Nam.
 The species is considered vulnerable by the IUCN since 2001.
 The estimated population was about 2000 individuals over the world.

 Delacour’s Langur (Trachypithecus delacouri)The Delacour’s langur is found in the Northern provinces of Ninh Binh, Ha Nam, Hoa Binh, Thanh Hoa, and Ha Tay.
 The species is considered critically endangered by the IUCN since 2003.
 The species population has been declining and it is estimated that about 200 individuals remain in the wild over the world.